 3. Write a better call-to-action

 Your lead wouldn’t have been on your site if they didn’t want what you had.
 That means it is all on you if they get lost in the cart.
 You got them to clickthrough once – now, seal the deal with a kiss and a killer CTA.
-This post goes in-depth on everything you’ll need to create a compelling CTA your customer can’t say no to.
+This article goes in-depth on everything you’ll need to create a compelling CTA your customer can’t say no to.

 Action step: Go through the post above, and triple check your email has all of the variables necessary for success.